Sarhaul: History

 The village started to form before 1857.
 When brothers from village Nuni in Haryana had reached the open fields, they had to dug a well and built huts.
 Began agriculture in the surrounding free lands.
 The family of those brothers earned respect by resolving disputes within the village and many villages nearby.
-The biggest permanent house built in the village was made by the Yadav family and this house still exists.
+The biggest permanent house built in the village was made by the Ahir family and this house still exists.
 During the rule of East India Company, Britisher's visited this village.
 They helped set up the first school in the village where students from many villages nearby could come and study.
 They also developed the village to head the ground surrounding 24 smaller villages.

 Sanjay Gandhi had first decided to start a cheap car factory and selected land belonging to this village and few villages around.
 The only highway coming from Delhi passed near the village bus stop, today called Sirhaul More.
 The highway today is called old Delhi road.
 The ancillaries developed around the factory of Maruti Udyog Limited.
 Udyog Vihar formed and enveloped the entire village.